When Swallows Nest Under Your Eaves

 No Nasty Nest

-This is a deterrent designed for swallows nests specifically, and is sold as individual kits.
+This is a deterrent specifically designed for swallows' nests, and is sold as individual kits.
 Each kit has a handful of "fish-line" type mono-filament hanging from a plastic base.
 These are lightweight and easy to install with a self-adhesive strip or small nails.
 The minimalist design is nearly invisible from the ground and is annoying enough for the birds to choose a better location.

 This deterrent is a slippery panel that is installed in the corner of the eave and prevents the birds from getting a grip and building there.
 In addition to preventing swallows' nests, these can also be used like spikes in many other areas to prevent perching.

-Keeping the swallows nests at bay can be more challenging for homes that are tall: Obviously, working at a 2-story gable peak will be more frightening for most than at the top of a single story non-gable eave.
-If this project is a bit intimidating, check in your local community for a service provider, they may stock the needed deterrents and provide installation tips or provide installations.
+Keeping the swallows' nests at bay can be more challenging for taller homes; obviously, working at a 2-story gable peak will be more frightening for most than the top of a single story non-gable eave.
+If this project is a bit intimidating, hire a handyman to tackle the installation for you.

-Remember: The goal here is not to build the ultimate defense, but merely to provide a deterrent for them to nest elsewhere.
+Remember: The goal here is not to build the ultimate defense, but merely to provide a deterrent so that these birds will nest elsewhere.
 The benefit swallows provide by eating vast numbers of insects is great.
 We just don't want them doing it on our house.